MrFostoq/fostoq-script/README.md

 It is open source, you can upload any script

-You can upload any text that achieves the same purpose.
+You can upload any script that achieves the same purpose.